Racial/Ethnic Minority Graduate Fellowship

 - A personal statement of no more than 3 double spaced pages is required.
 Applicants should include a discussion of their commitment to a career of scholar activism and any personal financial need.

-- Following year, present work (described above) at an appropriate division session
+- Present their work at an appropriate division session at the following year’s meeting

 STUDENT APPLICATION PROCESS